 The 5 best VPN services 2018

-If you're thinking about signing up for a VPN and want to find out which one is the best, you've come to the right place!
-If you don't know what one is, why not check our "what is a VPN" explainer or the video below.
+So if you're thinking about signing up for a VPN and want to find out which one is the best, you've come to the right place!

 We've (re)tested more than 100 of the best (and some of the worst) VPN services in 2017 and 2018 and we retest them regularly too - so you can be sure the recommendations on this page are current and can be trusted.

 If you're from outside of the US, please note that most VPN services are global and so usually charge in US Dollars, so we've listed prices accordingly.
 However, when you click through to the actual deals, you may find the prices automatically displayed in your home currency as direct price conversions.

 The top rated VPN service right now is ExpressVPN.
 It's the best all-round option for speed, privacy and unblocking websites.
 A close number two is IPVanish which is another very reliable VPN that we like a lot - particularly the way it handles P2P and torrenting.
 And the third best VPN in 2018 is VyprVPN - amazing for speed in particular.
 Read more about these VPN services and more below!

 The best all-round VPN for speed, privacy and unblocking

 Number of servers: 1800+ | Server locations: 148 | IP addresses: 30,000 | Maximum devices supported: 3